 If you, like me – and like us at Echos -, wouldn’t like to be a spectator in your future building process, we invite you to join us to become an articulator and interventionist of “futures” – or, as we call it, a designer of desirable futures.

-The first group starts on May 8th in Sydney, and I hope to see you there.
+The first group starts on February 2nd, and I hope to see you there.

 Follow us on social